-University of the Arts London (UAL), ranked second in the world for Art and Design in the 2020 QS World University Rankings®, has a world class reputation for inspiring creativity through innovative curriculum that is designed to prepare students for the careers of the future.
+University of the Arts London (UAL), ranked second in the world for Art and Design in the 2020 QS World University Rankings®, has a world class reputation for inspiring creativity through an innovative curriculum that is designed to prepare students for the careers of the future.

 Every year, we continue to launch the careers of the creative and cultural innovators that go on to be industry leaders.